Multiplicative vector fields on bundle gerbes: Introduction

 \section{Introduction}

 Let $M$ be a smooth manifold.
 A well-known Theorem of Weil \cite{weil1952} shows that the set of isomorphism classes of principal $S^1$-bundles over $M$ are in one-to-one correspondence with $H^2(M;\ZZ)$.
 The analogous objects corresponding to cohomology classes in $H^3(M;\ZZ)$ are known as $S^1$-gerbes, introduced in differential geometry by Brylinski \cite{brylinski2007loop} using the formalism of stacks (presheaves of groupoids), following Giraud \cite{giraud1971}.
-Some later models for $S^1$-gerbes include $S^1$-central extensions of Lie groupoids (e.g., see Behrend-Xu \cite{behrend2011differentiable}), $S^1$-bundle gerbes (equivalent to $S^1$-central extensions of submersion groupoids), due to Murray \cite{murray1996bundle} (see also Hitchin \cite{hitchin2001lectures} and Chatterjee \cite{chatterjee1998construction}), Dixmier-Douady bundles \cite{dixmier1963champs}, differential cocycles \cite{krepski2018differential}, and principal Lie 2-group bundles \cite{baez2007higher,nikolaus2013four,wockel2011principal}.
-The present paper primarily adopts the bundle gerbe perspective (see Section \ref{ss:gerbes} for a review of bundle gerbes) to establish some results for $S^1$-gerbes that are analogous to well-known results for their degree-2 counterparts, principal $S^1$-bundles.
+Other models for $S^1$-gerbes include $S^1$-central extensions of Lie groupoids (e.g., see Behrend-Xu \cite{behrend2011differentiable}), $S^1$-bundle gerbes (equivalent to $S^1$-central extensions of submersion groupoids), due to Murray \cite{murray1996bundle} (see also Hitchin \cite{hitchin2001lectures} and Chatterjee \cite{chatterjee1998construction}), Dixmier-Douady bundles \cite{dixmier1963champs}, differential cocycles \cite{krepski2018differential}, and principal Lie 2-group bundles \cite{baez2007higher,nikolaus2013four,wockel2011principal}.

+The present paper primarily adopts the $S^1$-bundle gerbe perspective (see Section \ref{ss:gerbes} for a review of bundle gerbes) to establish some results for $S^1$-gerbes that are analogous to well-known results for their degree-2 counterparts, principal $S^1$-bundles.
+Moreover, as described in more detail below, these results, and fundamentally the backdrop of multiplicative vector fields, lead naturally into further results on `higher structures' in differential geometry---namely, 2-plectic geometry \cite{rogers20132plectic}, homotopy moment maps \cite{callies2016homotopy}, and group-valued moment maps \cite{alekseev1998lie}.
+Indeed, we explain how multiplicative vector fields encode (connection preserving) infinitesimal symmetries of $S^1$-bundle gerbes (with connective structure); that the underlying Lie 2-algebra of such symmetries is quasi-isomorphic to the Poisson Lie 2-algebra of the base manifold; and that multiplicative vector fields provide a natural setting for 2-plectic and quasi-Hamiltonian analogues of a formula of Kostant from symplectic geometry.